 3. Recognize in real-time

 The times that we are living in are the most digital it has ever been.
 Thanks to that, we expect everything to happen not just fast, but in real-time.
 Employees require the same approach when it comes to recognizing their contributions within the workplace.
 Recognition in real-time is not only important for employees but also for Human Resources and Team Leaders.
 They can obtain real-time data and see which values are the most endorsed.

 Recognize your employees at the moment things happen.
 When it’s out of context it doesn’t have the same impact.
 By recognizing them in real-time, you can make sure that person will remember your action and why their contribution was good.

 4. Design a human-centered culture

 Tap My Back is an employee feedback app that provides a peer to peer recognition software.
 That way, we help companies work on employee recognition while improving engagement.
 With our recognition feature, anyone within your organization can recognize another person based on your company values.
-Like so, they are reinforcing the company’s values, behaviors and giving recognition in an individual and specific way.
+As so, they are reinforcing the company’s values, and behaviors and giving recognition in an individual and specific way.

 Find out more about how you can try our free employee recognition tool!